Akuli/jou/doc/compiler_internals/syntax-spec.md

 However, `\r` bytes can be used only in CRLF line endings: it is an error if the file contains a `\r` byte that isn't immediately followed by `\n`.

-It is also an error if a Jou source file contains tab characters or zero bytes.
+It is also an error if a Jou source file contains:
+- tab characters
+- zero bytes
+- unicode space characters (e.g. the non-breaking space)

-They cannot occur even inside strings or byte literals.
+These banned characters cannot occur even inside strings or byte literals.
 Use spaces for indentation, and use backslashes to express zero bytes and tabs, as in `'\0'` or `"foo\tbar"`.